 If it were up to us, we’d rather be profusely sweating at a hardcore bootcamp class than sitting at our desk.
 But hey, we all need to make a living, right?
 When you’re tethered to your desk and have a limited lunch break, try these tips to keep your fitness goals top of mind (on your lunch break, of course).
 Then get your butt to the gym after 5 p.m.!

-1. Plan your workouts for the week.
 It’s easy to drop off a workout regimen when you don’t have a solid plan.
 Write down what you want to accomplish during the week and how you plan on doing it.
 Remember to switch it up every once in a while to keep your muscles happy.
 Cardio must be done after weights.
 And you must take at least one full day off every week, since your body builds strength while you’re resting, not while you’re working out, according to an article in Marie Claire.
 Just starting out?
-Click here for the magazine’s four-week workout plan.
+Check out the magazine’s four-week workout plan.